GPUOpen-Drivers/spvgen/README.md

 # SPVGEN

-SPVGEN is a libaray to generate SPIR-V binary.
+SPVGEN is a library to generate SPIR-V binary.
 It integrates [glslang](https://github.com/KhronosGroup/glslang) and [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools).

 ## APIs
-The APIs are listed in spvgen.h and vfx.h.
+The APIs are listed in include/spvgen.h and vfx.h.

 #### Initialization
 * InitSpvGen()